I loved you is a reversible text

 1.1.
 Reversible text

-Definition: Reversible text is a literary text which satisfies four conditions:
+Definition: Reversible text is a literary text which satisfies three conditions:

-For completeness, we can add that any reversible text allows a Super- reader: the one who can see the trick of reversibility, understand both incompatible interpretations and how they are created.
+For completeness, we can add that any reversible text allows a Super- reader: the one who can see the trick of reversibility, understand both irreconcilable interpretations and how they are created.
 There is always at least one Super-reader: the author of the text.
 But there may be others.
-For example, here I plan to show two opposite interpretations of ILY, announcing myself as a Super-reader for this poem.
-A Super-reader is not an implied reader of a reversible text, by the definition: those are not supposed to see both meanings.
+For example, here I plan to show two irreconcilable interpretations of ILY, announcing myself as a Super-reader for this poem.
+A Super-reader is not an intended reader of a reversible text: by the definition they are supposed to see a single meaning.

 Using ambiguity in a literary text is nothing new.
-Reversible text as a device is different from other devices which rely on ambiguity, double meanings, such as irony, satire, allegory, subtext.
-Those devices require a reader to grasp two ideas at once to understand the intended meaning of the text.
-The reversible text, by contrast, is designed so that each implied reader can NOT find both meanings.
+Reversible text as a device is different from other devices which rely on ambiguity, double meanings (such as irony, satire, allegory, subtext).
+Those devices assume that a reader can grasp contradictory meanings.
+The reversible text, by contrast, is designed so that each intended reader can NOT find both meanings.

 1.2.
 Pushkin's reversible texts